trezor/blockbook/docs/ports.md

 | Qtum Testnet                     | 19188            | 19088              | 18088       | 48388                                |
 | Omotenashicoin Testnet           | 19189            | 19089              | 18089       | 48389                                |

-> NOTE: This document is generated from coin definitions in `configs/coins`.
+> NOTE: This document is generated from coin definitions in `configs/coins` using command `go run contrib/scripts/check-and-generate-port-registry.go -w`.